genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 1)By default the application will report the best mapping for one mappable read.
-If you are interested in reads mapping to multiple positions, switch off this option and set N mappable positions for one read in the text box “Limit the number of mappings to search”.
+If you are interested in reads mapping to multiple positions, switch off this option and set N mappable positions for one read in the text box "Limit the number of mappings to search".

 2)You can apply a rule for filtering mappings to choose whether to keep reads mapping uniquely or to multiple positions.
 If you want to be